Welcome to One Write Life. Pull up a chair, grab a cup of coffee, and let’s talk about writing and living.

 Thus, One Write Life is also a record of my attempt to live life one word at a time.
 I try to live simply in a consumer culture, walk lightly on the earth in a part of the world that uses more than its fair share of resources, work for justice in an age of injustice, and remain an idealist in a cynical world.
 Yep, I go willingly against the grain for the sake of my beliefs.

 Oh, I’m a writer, mother, daughter, ELCA Lutheran pastor, and teacher.
-For the moment I live in Pennsylvania with my writer/pastor spouse.
-Between us we have four children ages 16-27 and one awesome son-in-law.
-Our entertainment is provided by a 12-year-old “doggie dementer” springer spaniel and an eccentric former barn cat.
+I also live with stage four metastatic breast cancer.
+My writer/pastor spouse and I live in Pennsylvania.
+Between us we have four children ages 20-31.
+Our entertainment is provided by an eccentric former barn cat, although she would probably say that we are created for her amusement.
 I believe that life is a gift that should never be called dull and treasured each moment.

-I like good coffee and tea, dark fair-trade chocolate, and quirky movies.
+I like herbal teas, vegan cooking (and eating!), and sharing meals with friends.
 Good books, long walks, and lively conversation about faith, theology, and the arts are particular passions.
 I have a fondness for shopping in resale shops, dancing while driving, and singing out loud in public places.
 I love life, am wildly in love with a wonderful man, and am an unabashed ecuminist who believes we all have a lot to learn from one another.
 I guess you’ve figured out by now that I lean left and try to live right, despite my faults and foibles.

 By the way, my name is Sharron Riessinger Blezard, and I look forward to getting to know you.
 Thanks for stopping by.
 I hope you’ll be back often.